E-bike and e-scooter sharing schemes in NSW

 - Transport for NSW will approve sharing scheme operators and ensure they meet minimum standards (which will be prescribed in regulations).
 Transport will have powers to fine operators, suspend or revoke approvals if they do not comply with the new rules.
 Transport will also support councils to provide adequate parking and manage sharing schemes being integrated with the broader transport network.

-- Councils and State Government land managers will authorise operators to provide services in areas they manage.
+- Councils and State Government land managers (authorities) will authorise operators to provide services in areas they manage.
 They will have powers to set conditions like mandatory parking bays, ‘no-go’ and ‘go-slow’ zones.
-Rangers will have the power to issue infringements to operators for devices that are not parked in designated zones, or are poorly parked; and for devices that do not have a helmet for riders to use.
-Councils will be required to consider all applications from operators and grant an authorisation (unless they determine it is unreasonable to do so).
+Rangers will have the power to issue infringements to operators for shared devices that are not parked in designated zones, or are poorly parked; and for shared devices that do not have a helmet for riders to use.
+Authorities will be required to consider all applications from operators and grant an authorisation (unless they determine it is unreasonable to do so).

-Engagement on reforms and next steps
+Engagement on the draft regulation and next steps

 Summaries of some past workshops can be found here: